Lennart Hilbert, to be

 Last but not least, we have different opportunities for creative and committed applicants at any career level, with experimental, theoretical, computational and/or any other background you feel might contribute to our vision.
 Most importantly, we are looking for the readiness to prioritize exciting scientific questions over discipline boundaries.
 In our search for candidates, we would like to access the whole talent pool – meaning that we especially hope for applications from women and also minorities, disadvantaged individuals, or persons coming out of a not-so-straight career path.
 Your applications will be given special attention; please indicate such relevant circumstances if not obvious from your application, so they will be considered.
 Please send formal inquiries and/or full application packages to email@example.com, also feel free to tweet or message, or simply cold-approach us at meetings.

 Disclaimer: This research outline and its statements are an interim solution for the transition period to Karlsruhe Institute of Technology.
-This text is not reviewed or endorsed by Karlsruhe Institute of Technology, hosted on a private websites, and as a consequence is not legally binding.
+This text is not reviewed or endorsed by Karlsruhe Institute of Technology, hosted on a private website, and as a consequence is not legally binding.